missing-semester/missing-semester/_2020/debugging-profiling.md

        print(eval("fib9()"))
    ```

    Put the code into a file and make it executable.
 Install [`pycallgraph`](http://pycallgraph.slowchop.com/en/master/).
 Run the code as is with `pycallgraph graphviz -- ./fib.py` and check the `pycallgraph.png` file.
 How many times is `fib0` called?.
-We can do better than that by memoizing the functions.
+We can do better than that by memorizing the functions.
 Uncomment the commented lines and regenerate the images.
 How many times are we calling each `fibN` function now?

 1. A common issue is that a port you want to listen on is already taken by another process.
 Let's learn how to discover that process pid.
 First execute `python -m http.server 4444` to start a minimal web server listening on port `4444`.
 On a separate terminal run `lsof | grep LISTEN` to print all listening processes and ports.
 Find that process pid and terminate it by running `kill <PID>`.